Sofie8/Course-MOGEN/PART3.md

 What is the size of the bacteria genome of *Pseudomonas putida* F1?
 Compare with other bacterial strains?
 Can you explain differences in genome size based on lifestyle? where was the bacteria isolated from?
-Soil, gut, nodule?
+Soil, gut, plant rhizosphere?

 Was your bacteria infected in the past with a phage?
 Use the [Phaster database](http://phaster.ca/)